eoinkelly/ember-runloop-handbook/README.md

 schedule a timer to do some future work.

 The general pattern of how javascript does work is
-1. In the short _setup phase_ the browser runs each script from start to finish.
+1. In the short _setup phase_ the browser runs each script it finds on the page from start to finish.
 JS uses this as time to do some preparation for its real job.
 2. In response to events.
 Many events come from the user but JS can also schedule events for itself by using the many services (web APIs) that the browser provides.